 Here at Forager Fitness, we’ve been asked several times about our thoughts regarding the U.S. Army’s brand new test of fitness.
 This led us to really analyze, breakdown, and develop several knowledge pearls and training suggestions to optimized ACFT performance.
 We’re calling it the Ace the ACFT Series.
+ALL of the links for each article that includes strategies and training tips can be found below!

 We will be breaking down each of the events and giving everyone no-bullshit insights for event success for performance and injury prevention.
 We think you’re going to love it!